- Prostate cancer treatment

 - Radical prostatectomy in selected cases (often with removal of the pelvic lymph nodes).
 This may be followed by radiation therapy.

-Men who have other medical problems may be given less aggressive treatment such as hormone therapy (by itself) or even active surveillance.
+Men who are older or who have other medical problems may choose less aggressive treatment such as hormone therapy (by itself) or even active surveillance.

 Taking part in a clinical trial of newer treatments is also an option for many men with stage III prostate cancer.

 Stage IV cancers have already spread to nearby areas such as the bladder or rectum (T4), to nearby lymph nodes, or to distant organs such as the bones.
-A small portion of T4 cancers may be curable using some of the same treatments for stage III cancers above.
-But most stage IV cancers can’t be cured with standard treatment.
+A small portion of T4 cancers may be curable using some of the same treatments for stage III cancers.
+Most stage IV cancers can’t be cured, but are treatable.
+The goals of treatment are to keep the cancer under control for as long as possible and to improve a man’s quality of life.

 Initial treatment options may include:

 - External beam radiation (sometimes combined with brachytherapy), plus hormone therapy

 - Surgery (TURP) to relieve symptoms such as bleeding or urinary obstruction

-- Treatments aimed at bone metastases, such as denosumab (Xgeva), a bisphosphomate like zoledronic acid (Zometa), external radiation aimed at bones, or a radiopharmaceutical such as strontium-89, samarium-153 or radium-223
+- Treatments aimed at bone metastases, such as denosumab (Xgeva), a bisphosphonate like zoledronic acid (Zometa), external radiation aimed at bones, or a radiopharmaceutical such as strontium-89, samarium-153 or radium-223

 - Taking part in a clinical trial of newer treatments

 Treatment of stage IV prostate cancer may also include treatments to help prevent or relieve symptoms such as pain.

 Last Medical Review: 02/16/2016